 Keeping Picky Eaters Happy

 The sweet smokey flavour brought by the paprika is mild enough for any fussy eater who isn’t mad on spices to enjoy.
+If you are worried though, just toss theirs in a little oil and put to one side of the oven tray.
+Serving the wedges with a dip they like will also help.

 See more from me on fussy eaters here >